For the year ended MarchFinal/InterimTotal (pence)PID element (pence)1Non-PID element (pence)1DeclaredRecordPayable

 Dividend FAQs

 British Land pays dividends twice a year, announced with the full and half year results in May and November respectively.
-The dividend announced at the half year will be an interim dividend and paid in February.
-The dividend announced at the full year results will be a final dividend and, subject to approval by shareholders at the AGM, will be paid in August.
+The dividend announced at the half year will be an interim dividend and paid in January.
+The dividend announced at the full year results will be a final dividend and, subject to approval by shareholders at the AGM, will be paid in July.

 To receive a dividend, shares must have been purchased or transferred to you by the ex-dividend date for that dividend, so that your name appears on the share register on the record date.
 These dates are announced ahead of each dividend payment.